hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

     33973858  course  i4x://edX/DemoX/course/Demo_course  96452 {"position": 3} NULL
     2013-03-19 17:21:07 2014-01-07 20:18:54 NULL  na  edX/DemoX/Demo_course

-Every student has a separate row for every piece of content in the course, making this by far our largest table.
+Students have a separate row for every piece of content that they access or that is created to hold state data, making this the largest table in the data package.

 The ``courseware_studentmodule`` table has the following columns: